r-portas/comp3702/lecture_notes/revision_lecture.md

 - Blind Search
     - Do not use any additional information to "guess" cost of moving from current node to goal
+    - Types:
+        - DFS: Uses a stack
+        - BFS: Uses a queue
+        - Iterative Deepening DFS: Combines both DFS and BFS
-    - Example: DFS, BFS, Iterative Deepening DFS, Uniform Cost Search
+        - Uniform Cost Search: Uses a priority queue
 - Informed Search
     - Use additional information to "guess" cost of moving from current node to goal and decide where to explore next using this information
+    - Types:
-    - Example: Best First Search, A* Search
+        - Best First Search: Uses _only_ the heuristic (no g(n))
+        - A* Search: Uses the heuristic _and_ g(n)

 ## Search in Continuous Space
 - Construct discrete state graph